10 Genius Small Master Bathroom Ideas that WOW!

 Expand the Mirror

-Add to your master bathroom ideas, a larger mirror.
+Add this to your master bathroom ideas, a larger mirror.
 For small spaces, having a mirror stretch across the entire wall, instead of just over the vanity, results in more reflected light and the illusion of a larger space.
 Check out these 16 inexpensive bathroom updates with wow factor.

 Extend Floor Tile